Skip to content

 When creating AI agents, you face a choice: write everything from scratch or use a framework?
 Both approaches have pros and cons, and understanding when to choose which is critical for long-term success.

-This chapter helps you make informed decisions about agent architecture, avoiding vendor lock-in and using existing solutions where appropriate.
+This chapter helps you make informed architecture decisions, avoid vendor lock-in, and use existing solutions when they fit.

 Situation: You need to create a DevOps agent.
 You can: